kubeflow/katib/pkg/ui/v1beta1/README.md

 1. Run `npm run build` under `/frontend` folder.
 It will create `/frontend/build` directory with optimized production build.

    If your `node` memory limit is not enough to build the frontend, you may see this error while building: `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory`.
 To fix it, you can try to increase `node` memory limit.
-For that, under `/frontend` folder run `node ./node_modules/.bin/react-scripts --max-old-space-size=4096 build` to increase memory limit up to 4 Gb and generate `/frontend/build`.
+For that, modify [`--max_old_space_size`](https://github.com/kubeflow/katib/blob/master/pkg/ui/v1beta1/frontend/package.json#L28) in `package.json`.

-1. Run `kubectl port-forward svc/katib-db-manager 6789 -n kubeflow` to expose `katib-db-manager` service to external access.
-You can use [different ways](https://kubernetes.io/docs/tasks/access-application-cluster/) to get access to Kubernetes service.
-After exposing service, you should be able to receive information by running `wget <external-ip>:6789`.
-In case of port-forwarding, you can run `wget localhost:6789`.
+1. Run `kubectl port-forward svc/katib-db-manager 6789 -n kubeflow` to expose `katib-db-manager` service for external access.
+You can use [different ways](https://kubernetes.io/docs/tasks/access-application-cluster/) to get Kubernetes service access.
+After exposing service, you should be able to receive information by running `wget <external-ip>:<service-port>`.
+In case of port-forwarding above, you can run `wget localhost:6789`.

 1. Go to `cmd/ui/v1beta1`.